in

 Brazilian Pecan Flooring: Brazilian pecan flooring is known to have linear grains.
 It has very minimal swirls and waves on its planks.
 If you like the variegated look of pecan but want to keep it minimal, Brazilian pecan wood planks can achieve the look for your floors.

-Hickory Pecan Wood Flooring: Hickory pecan wood flooring is considered as one of the most durable types of flooring materials for interior design available.
+Hickory Pecan Wood Flooring: Hickory pecan wood flooring is considered one of the most durable types of flooring materials available for interior design.
 There’s usually a high contrast between the heartwood and the sapwood.
 What this creates is a look that commands interest and attention in any room.

-If you want to create spaces in the home that has the flooring as one of the focal points in the design, then hickory pecan wood flooring can be a pretty good bet for you.
+If you want to create spaces in the home that have flooring as one of the focal points in the design, then hickory pecan wood flooring can be a pretty good bet for you.
 It is usually characterized by calico colors from white to reddish brown.
-This high contrast type of coloring delivers a bold statement and is oftentimes best paired with a clear or transparent finish.
+This high-contrast type of coloring delivers a bold statement and is oftentimes best paired with a clear or transparent finish.

-Southern Pecan Wood Flooring: Southern pecan is a pecan species that are native to the United States.
+Southern Pecan Wood Flooring: Southern pecan is a pecan species that is native to the United States.
 It usually grows along the flood plains and river bottoms of Texas and the Mississippi Valley.

 Its main characteristics are its pecky and swirled dark streaks and pale auburn color in the planks.
 These features can make your flooring look absolutely gorgeous and showstopping.

 The mineral streaking can also turn out to be very distinct and visually interesting.
-The grain patterns can look very irregular and wavy which is why, for better appreciation, southern pecan can be better appreciated in planks with wider dimensions.
+The grain patterns can look very irregular and wavy, which is why southern pecan can be better appreciated in planks with wider dimensions.

-Living room with blue couch, coffee table, rug, indoor plant, ottoman, pecan wood floor, and windowThis is one of the most common questions asked.
-This stems from the fact that pecan is categorized as a hardwood.
+Room with blue couch, coffee table, rug, indoor plant, ottoman and windowThis is one of the most common questions asked.
+This stems from the fact that this material is categorized as a hardwood.
 Hardwood has a reputation for being punishingly expensive at times.
 But there’s no need for you to fear.
-Pecan wood actually isn’t that expensive at all.
+This type of lumber actually isn’t that expensive at all.

-As a matter of fact, most woodworkers would consider pecan wood as a somewhat reasonable and budget-friendly alternative compared to the other types of hardwood being sold in the market these days.
+As a matter of fact, most woodworkers would consider this material as a somewhat reasonable and budget-friendly alternative compared to the other types of hardwood being sold in the market these days.

-The reason why pecan isn’t so expensive despite its unique and distinct appearance and considerable hardness and durability stems from the fact that the raw material is easily available everywhere.
-Pecan thrives in most areas of the United States.
+The reason why this material isn’t so expensive despite its unique and distinct appearance and considerable hardness and durability stems from the fact that the raw material is easily available everywhere.
+It thrives in most areas of the United States.
 This means that you don’t have to suffer under the add-on expenses of importation, taxes, and freight and cargo.

-It isn’t as expensive as the other hardwoods but we also wouldn’t say that it comes cheap.
+It isn’t as expensive as the other hardwoods, but we also wouldn’t say that it is cheap.
 You need to factor in the costs of cutting down and processing the raw material along with its relatively slow growth rate.
-This isn’t that big of a concern though as there’s a lot of supply of pecan wood to go around but still, it factors into the cost at some point.
+This isn’t that big of a concern, though, as there’s a lot of supply of this material to go around, but still, it factors into the cost at some point.

-In general, compared to most of the hardwood options and materials available, pecan wood can be relatively more affordable, enough for you to say it isn’t all that expensive.
-It is also known to be slightly less expensive compared to the highly popular birch wood and maple wood.
+In general, compared to most of the hardwood options and materials available, pecan can be relatively more affordable, enough for you to say it isn’t all that expensive.
+It is also known to be slightly less expensive compared to the highly popular birch and maple.

 See more related content in our article about reclaimed engineered wood flooring on this page.